Efficient Human-in-the-Loop Optimization via Priors Learned from User Models: Neural Acquisition Function

 \paragraph{4.
-Summary and Limitations of NAF} NAF is a deep-learning-based meta-BO method with a key advantage: it can be trained with unlimited data without incurring computational overhead at deployment.
-Unlike GP-based approaches whose complexity grows with each new observation, NAF remains efficient regardless of dataset size.
+Summary and Limitations of NAF} NAF has a key advantage: it can be trained with unlimited data without incurring computational overhead at deployment.
 This makes NAF particularly well-suited for our \conceptnospace, where synthetic users can be generated in virtually unlimited numbers via model sampling.
-Through such large-scale training, NAF learns acquisition policies that generalize across a wide range of synthetic user characteristics.

-However, NAF has critical limitations when applied to real-world, human-involved optimization tasks.
+However, NAF has critical limitations when applied to real-world optimization tasks.
 First, NAF is inherently designed to optimize for a single, fixed objective.
 In practice, many interactive systems involve multi-objective trade-offs, such as balancing speed and accuracy in input tasks, or comfort and visibility in interface layout.
-NAF lacks the flexibility to adjust its behavior when design objectives or user priorities shift.
+NAF lacks the flexibility to adjust its optimization strategies when design objectives or user priorities shift.
 Second, NAF, as a deep learning model, performs well only when test-time tasks fall within the distribution of training tasks.
-NAF is likely to fail if real-world user behavior deviates significantly from the synthetic training distribution (i.e., constitutes an out-of-distribution task), which is likely given that human behaviors are inherently noisy and diverse.
+When applied to HILO, that is, NAF can only perform well when the real user's performance characteristics are highly aligned with the synthetic users' performance profile used during training.
+NAF is likely to fail if real-world user performance deviates significantly from the synthetic users' performances (i.e., constitutes an out-of-distribution task), which is likely given that human behaviors are inherently noisy and diverse.